Mark is a tramper which involves being away and staying in his vehicle for the whole week.

 What will help Mark avoid a repeat of his injury?

-Mark on the motorway, and a long, heavily laden lorry is taking a long time to overtake him
+Mark is driving on the motorway, and a long, heavily laden lorry is taking a long time to overtake him

 What should he do?